JarodNavarro2/COMP330_PROJECT2/README.md

 # COMP330_Project_1
-Repository for Project 1 reagarding the class COMP330
+Repository for Project 1 reagarding the class COMP330 *IMPORTANT*
+This project was done under two different operating systems.
+C9 does not support regular expressions, and Visual Studio/XCode do regular expressions in two different ways.
+So to combat this after talking with the professor, we did the equivalent to regex using nested loops.
+C9 also *does not* build the topological graph.
+C9 will crash due to memory leaks.
+HOWEVER, the graph works perfectly fine IF RUN on Visual Studio OR XCode.
+Due to this, one of these two IDE's is highly recommended.

 Documentation for the app.
 -Main program is called "note.cpp".
 The folder "main" is an archive of our past attempts and collaboration.
 Also contains previous libraries.
 The application "main_app.cpp" is also an archive for previous work. "note.cpp" is the polished version.
 --Libraries and past attemps left there for references.

--To run the program, Cloud 9 is the best thing.
-The program runs differently if ran on Visual Studio or Xcode.
+-To run the program, Visual Studio or Xcode is recommended.
+C9 has glitches.
---We had different operating systems, so we made the program depend on Cloud 9
+--We had different operating systems, so we made the program with C9 but C9 runs 95% of the program while Visual Studio or XCode run 100%

 *How to use the program*
 -The program is a command line.
 We took inspiration from the git command line.